guettli/lets-fix-json/README.md

 ## Current step: Dream of fancy perfect future

-How do we want it to be in the future?
+How do we want JSON to be in the future?

 Before consensus can be reached, the dream need to be written down.